Zeitz Museum of Contemporary Art Africa: Fellowship Programme

 The 2023 Museum Fellowship open call was announced in June 2022.

+The 10 fellows for the 2025 academic year are yet to be made public.

 Ocular Lounge

 The Ocular Lounge and Event Space is located on level 6 of the museum, and is an eatery and multi-functional space operated by The Aleit Group.
-The restaurant and venue offers 270-degree views of Cape Town, including Table Mountain, and also looks out onto the museum's Rooftop Terrace.
+The restaurant and venue offers 270-degree views of Cape Town, including Table Mountain, and also looks out onto the museum's rooftop terrace.
 The venue can accommodate up to 200 guests for dinner and hosts events ranging from brand activations to weddings to photo shoots.